thoughtspot/thoughtspot.github.io/_complex-search/aggregation-formulas.md

 ## Standard and aggregation formulas

-Formulas can be broken down into two types standard and aggregation formulas.
+Formulas can be broken down into two types: standard formulas and aggregation formulas.
-Standard formulas act on individual rows and returns one result per row.
+Standard formulas act on individual rows and return one result per row.
 Standard formulas use functions like:

 * `add`